 The Hebrew University of Jerusalem

 Syllabus

-The Family and the State in the People's Republic of China (1949-) - 46876
+Gender Family and the State in the Peoples Republic of China - 46876

-Last update 18-03-2019
+Last update 03-02-2023

 HU Credits: 2

 Degree/Cycle: 2nd degree (Master)

 Responsible Department: Asian Studies

 Academic year: 0

 Semester: 2nd Semester

 Teaching Languages: English

 Campus: Mt.
 Scopus

 Course/Module Coordinator: Dr. Orna Naftali

 Coordinator Email: orna.naftali@mail.huji.ac.il

 Coordinator Office Hours: Wed., 12:15-13:15

 Teaching Staff: Dr. Orna Naftali

 Course/Module description:

-The course explores the main changes that have occurred in Chinese family life from 1949 to the present, with a special focus on the interaction between state policies and initiatives and the everyday notions and practices of individuals on the ground.
-The discussion will draw on studies in the fields of History, Sociology and Anthropology, Media Studies, Cultural Studies and Gender Studies; selected primary sources, and selected clips from documentary films.
+The course explores the main changes that have occurred in Chinese gender and family relations from 1949 to the present, with a special focus on the interaction between state policies and initiatives and everyday notions and practices of individuals and families on the ground.
+The discussion will draw on studies in the fields of History, Sociology and Anthropology, Media Studies, Cultural Studies and Gender Studies.
+Weekly meetings will also include viewing of clips from select documentary films.
 Course/Module aims:

-The class seeks to evaluate the impact of Chinese state projects and policies in various areas of family life, including marriage and divorce, birth and child-rearing, elderly care, and the role of the clan and the lineage in individual and community life.
-To what extent has the socialist revolution of 1949 transform the structure of the family and the nature of kinship relations in rural and urban China?
-How did the launching of market reforms, the birth control policy and the Open Door Policy in the late 1970's affect Chinese family life in the past four decades?
-The course will address these questions while paying particular attention to the effects of gender and class identities on the shaping of Chinese family life in the PRC.

-Learning outcomes - On successful completion of this module, students should be able to:

-- Describe the main components of the Chinese Communist Party's family ideology - Identify the socialist and pre-socialist sources of inspiration for the shaping of this ideology - Review major state initiatives in areas such as marriage and divorce, birth and child-rearing, inter-generational relations, and the role of the clan and the lineage in individual and community life during the Maoist period (1949-76) and in the Reform era (1978-) - Evaluate the overall impact of government discourses, legislation and reform initiatives on Chinese family life in rural and urban areas - Analyze the role of gender and class identities in the shaping of Chinese family life since 1949
+The class seeks to evaluate the impact of Chinese state projects and policies in various areas of family life, including marriage and divorce, birth and child-rearing, elderly care, and the role of the patrilineage in individual and community life.
+To what extent did the socialist revolution of 1949 transform the the nature of kinship and gender relations in rural and urban China?
+How did the launching of market reforms and Open Door Policy in the late 1970's transform Chinese family life in the post-Mao era?
+And how did the Chinese government's population control policies impact the lives of individual men and women on the ground?
+The course will consider these issues while highlighting the importance of gender, class, and geographical variables in shaping Chinese family life today.
+Learning outcomes - On successful completion of this module, students should be able to: • Describe the main components of the Chinese Communist Party's family and gender ideology • Identify the socialist and pre-socialist sources of inspiration for the shaping of this ideology • Review major state initiatives in areas such as marriage and divorce, birth and child-rearing, inter-generational relations, and the role of the lineage in individual and community life during the Maoist period (1949-76) and in the Reform era (1978-) • Evaluate the overall impact of government discourses, legislation and reform initiatives on Chinese family life in rural and urban areas • Analyze the role of gender identities in the shaping of Chinese family life since 1949 Attendance requirements(%):

-Attendance requirements(%):

-Teaching arrangement and method of instruction: Seminar

-Course/Module Content:

-- Introduction - Historical background and main research questions - The socialist revolution and the Institute of marriage in the Maoist period (1949-76) - Birth policies in the Maoist period - Inter-generational relations in the Maoist period - Marriage and divorce in the reform Era (1978-) - The birth control policy in the reform era: Central government perspectives - The birth control policy in the reform era: Family perspectives on the ground - Marriage and divorce in the reform era - Family and marriage among LGBT in China - Work and the family in the reform era - Child-rearing in the reform era - Filial piety and inter-generational relations in the reform era - Conclusion
+100 Teaching arrangement and method of instruction: Lecture and Seminar Course/Module Content: Introduction Historical background and main research questions The socialist revolution and the Institute of marriage in the Maoist period (1949-76) Birth policies in the Maoist period Inter-generational relations in the Maoist period Marriage and divorce in the reform Era (1978-) The birth control policy in the reform era: Central government perspectives The birth control policy in the reform era: Family perspectives on the ground Marriage and divorce in the reform era Family and marriage among LGBT in China Work and the family in the reform era Child-rearing in the reform era Filial piety and inter-generational relations in the reform era Conclusion Required Reading:

-Required Reading: